ThisIsNSH/Grey-Image-Compression/README.md

 # Grey-Image-Compression
-New algorithm to compress grey scale medical images.
+New algorithm to compress grey scale images.